cpy-dev/tcp-speed-test/README.md

 # tcp-speed-test
-Test your network's TCP speed on your local machine
+Test private network speed on your local machine using TCP protocol

 It is reqired Python 3 to run this script